The girls decide that they need to earn extra money, and not exactly in a way that their foster parents or Neal would approve.

 “I mean, it’s kind of a game, but you could get in trouble if Peter or El or Neal find out.”
 Then, peering around the room to make sure no one was listening, she leaned in and whispered the money making scheme to her sister.

-Allie was excited for the adventure and it sounded a lot easier to do than find the wallet.
+Allie was excited about the adventure and it sounded a lot easier to do than find the wallet.
 “I’m in!”

 “But you have to promise you won’t tell anyone,” Natalie said, holding out her pinky finger.